-More than $1M awarded to Detroit Health Department initiatives
+More than $1M in grants awarded to Detroit Health Dept.

 The Detroit Health Department has won more than $1 million in grant funds to support new initiatives for early childhood, asthma care, environmental health and teen pregnancy prevention, officials said Thursday.